AJIN-B/Business-Card-Data-Extraction/README.md

    - Using _**easy ocr** we retrieve all the text data form the image.
    - The extracted information should include the company name, card holdername, designation, mobile number, email address, website URL, area, city, state,and pin code.
    - Store the data in a Mysql database.
-   - Ability to collect data form the YouTube channels and store them in the data lake by clicking a button.

 ---